One in six Australian couples of reproductive age experience difficulties conceiving; they are trying alternative methods, including egg donation.

 Finding a sperm donor

 Most of the major IVF clinics in Melbourne will provide sperm donation services.
-You may chose to use your own sperm donor, someone you know such as a close friend or family member.
+You may choose to use your own sperm donor, someone you know such as a close friend or family member.
 Alternatively, most of the IVF clinics have sperm banks and you may select a sperm donor from recruited de-identified bank.
 The de-identified sperm donors may be nationally or internationally recruited, and their identity is anonymous as the time of donation.
 If the process is successful, the child is able to receive identifying information once they turn 18 yrs.

 Whilst age is not quite so important in appropriate sperm selection, a sperm donor is required to be older than 18 yrs.
-Generally sperm donors older than 50 are not encouraged.
+Generally, sperm donors older than 50 are not encouraged.

 In Australia, women over 51 years of age (considered the age of natural menopause) are not able to access sperm donation.
 At many IVF clinics, women over 45 may only be given donated sperm if they are also utilising donated eggs.

 The donated sperm may be used for IUI (interuterine insemination; artificial insemination) or IVF treatment with ICSI (intracytoplasmic sperm injection).
 IUI is less invasive as is the insertion of semen into the uterus at the time of the recipient woman’s ovulation.
-IVF and ICSI is much more extensive, but generally enjoys a higher success rate.
+IVF and ICSI are much more extensive but generally enjoys a higher success rate.
 Both IUI and IVF/ICSI require drugs.
 Generally your IVF specialist will discuss these options with you.